 Who do you trust to manage a nuclear war – people or computer programs?

 At the start of WarGames, two soldiers are ordered to launch a nuclear missile.
 One soldier hesitates because, naturally, you’d want to double-check before annihilating the planet.
 The other soldier (a very young Michael Madsen) pulls a gun and demands he follow through.

 For US army leaders, this is an excuse to delegate future missile launches to a computer (WOPR – The War Operation Plan Response).
-Humans, they argue, are the weak link in responding to threats.
+Humans are the weak link in responding to threats.
 Computers are faster and more stable, and therefore safer.
 Right?

 Enter David Lightman (Broderick), computer nerd.
 When David hacks WOPR to play a game called Global Thermonuclear War, he inadvertently takes the world to the brink of nuclear disaster.

 The computer’s creator, Professor Falken (John Wood), designed WOPR – or Joshua, as it’s also known – to learn from itself.
 In other words, it’s an Artificial Intelligence entity.
 When Lightman kickstarts nuclear destruction, no one can turn the game off.

 Eventually, David and Falken realise they have to teach Joshua to understand futility.
 They fire up a game of Tic-Tac-Toe – the unwinnable game.
 Mere seconds from World War III Joshua learns the truth about nuclear war and stands down.

 Ultimately, people can’t be trusted to manage nuclear weapons, but neither can computers.
 War – what is it good for?
 Absolutely nothing.
-This is the film’s underlying message: the question about who should manage nuclear war is bonkers, because war is a zero-sum game.
+This is the film’s underlying message: the question of who should manage nuclear war is bonkers, because war is a zero-sum game.